atomist-seeds/demo-sdm/README.md

 Instance of an Atomist Software Delivery Machine that can be used to automate delivery of Atomist automatiom-client projects, like SDMs.

+## Demos

+### GeneratorCommand: Project Creation from seed

+To create a project from seed use `create spring` in a DM with the atomist bot.
+Go through the creation and click the button to create a linked channel.

+Notice that repo gets tagged automatically be the SDM.

+### CodeTransform: Add Dockerfile

+When joining the newly created and linked channel, you'll see a button called `Add Dockerfile`.

+Clicking this button with run a `CodeTransform` and push to a new branch.
+When the build on this branch succeeds, a PR will be created.
+Once the goal set finishes successfully, the PR will get merged automatically.

+This is a build-aware CodeTransform with an auto-merge PR.

+### CodeInspection: Import java.io.File

+Edit any Java source in your repo and add an import for `import java.io.File;`.
+This will be flagged in the Cloud Native code inspection.
+Notice the newly created issue for this violation.

+Once you remove the import again, the created issue gets closed and the body updated.

+### Autofix: Add @Autowired to a constructor

+Edit the Application class and add the `@ComponentScan` annotation to the class.
+Don't forget to also add the import to `import org.springframework.context.annotation.ComponentScan;`

+The autofix will remove the unnecessary annotation.

 ## What is a Software Delivery Machine?

 > A **software delivery machine** is a development process in a box.